MapColonies/mapproxy-api/README.md

 `MAPPROXY_FILE_PROVIDER` **available values: 'fs', 's3' or 'db'.**

- determined where the mapproxy.yaml file is stored.
+ determined where the mapproxy.yaml file is stored. no default value

   **if set to 'fs'** - changes will apply directly to yaml file that declared in `MAPPROXY_YAML_FILEPATH`.